Seirdy/seirdy.one/content/posts/website-best-practices.md

 * How purely-cosmetic animations harm readers with learning and cognitive disabilities (e.g. attention disorders).

-* How exposing new content on hover is inaccessible to users with magnifiers, hand tremors, switch access, and touch&shy;screens.
+* How exposing new content on hover is inaccessible to users with magnifiers, hand tremors, switch access, and touchscreens.

 * Notes on improving support for braille displays.

 * How to work well with caret-based navigation.

-* How to choose phrasings such that some meaning can be inferred without understan&shy;ding numbers, for [dyscalculic readers](https://en.wikipedia.org/wiki/Dyscalculia).
+* How to choose phrasings such that some meaning can be inferred without understanding numbers, for [dyscalculic readers](https://en.wikipedia.org/wiki/Dyscalculia).
 This is more applicable to posts whose main focus is not mathematical or quantitative.

 * How to include mathematical notation in a way that maximizes compatibility and accessibility.